3 charged in fatal shooting of Riverside 7-Eleven clerk during robbery

 “He was loved by co-workers and customers, always greeting guests hello brother hello sister!” according to the memorial page.

+Railsback credited the “tireless” work of detectives, as well as help from the public and neighboring law enforcement agencies for the arrests.

-The three defendants were scheduled to make their initial court appearances Friday afternoon.
+The three defendants were scheduled to make their initial court appearances Friday afternoon, but their arraignments were postponed until March 20, official said.

 Bush was being held without bail, officials said.
 Bail for Barnes and Grandison was set at $1 million.